Adepttin/FK-FGA-/README.md

 - **BubbleCurrent.py**

 The calculation of the bubble term in the parquet code suffers from an incorrect frequency asymptotic due to the frequency summation in a finite frequency box.
 To overcome this, the bubble term can be calculated anew using **CalcCurrentBubble.py** which includes the module in **BubbleCurrent.py**.
 Here, the bubble term is calculated after a Fourier transform of the DF Green's function to imaginary times instead on the Matsubara frequency axis.

+### Calculation of second order diagram to dual self-energy

+- **CallSecondOrder.py**
+- **SecondOrderFunctions.py**

+Python code to calculate the second order diagram to the dual self-energy, calculated in real space and then transformed back.